gmsaas Commands

 Get Recipe details

-The Recipe is printed as a table.
-Default output is JSON output.
+Recipe is printed as a table.

 List Recipes

-Default output is JSON output.
-Recipe list is formatted as a table.
+Recipe list formatted as a table.

 Delete a Recipe